Ircama/hostp2pd/README.md

                 * [ 4WAY_HANDSHAKE_STA_PSK ]: 4-way handshake with PSK in station mode
 ```

-It means that not more than one AP or P2P-GO interface can be configured at the same time.
+It means that not more than one AP or P2P-GO interface can be configured at the same time, with a single P2P-GO group supported.

 Optionally, *hostp2pd* allows the `-p` option, which defines an external program to be run with "stop" argument before activating a group and with "start" argument after deactivating a group; this allows controlling external AP resources before groups are created or after groups are removed.